ethankennerly/effective-altruism-simulation/README.md

 - Life expectancy correlates to income by a [Preston curve](https://en.wikipedia.org/wiki/Preston_curve).
     - Income may only be a indirect correlation, as seen by [correlations to sanitation, infant survival](https://blog.euromonitor.com/economic-growth-and-life-expectancy-do-wealthier-countries-live-longer/).

+#### GiveDirectly

+Donate to income by [GiveWell's model of GiveDirectly](https://docs.google.com/spreadsheets/d/1BmFwVYeGMkpys6hG0tnfHyq__ZFZf-bmXYLSHODGpLY/edit#gid=1680005064&range=B20:B24).
+- 83% of cash reaches the family
+- About $210 per person of household size 4.7 for each $1000 reaching a household.
+- Baseline income $290 per person.
+- First Year +$130.
+Ln Consumption +0.37 (Log2: +0.53)
+- Next 9 years +$8.30.
+Ln Consumption +0.03 (Log2: +0.04)

+Schedule income adjustments in future years.
+These are applied after other inputs.
+For simplicity:
+- Applies at start of each calendar year
+- list of adjustments for future years

 #### Reproduction

 - Age